 - National Academy of Engineering: All of the awards dished out by the NAE celebrate engineering advances, education, and media promotion.

 - National Parks Foundation: Americans who want to preserve their country's gorgeous parks and trails pitch projects to this governing body, concerned largely with ecology and accessibility issues.

 - American Physical Society: Future Feynmans in search of the sponsorship necessary to test their theories (and explore possible applications) might want to consider applying for the APS' suite of awards.

-- Alfred P. Sloan Foundation: Money is available here throughout the year, covering science and engineering and their overlaps with civics, education, and economics.
+- Alfred P. Sloan Foundation: Money is available here throughout the year, covering science and engineering as well as causes that overlap with civics, education, and economics.

 - American Society for Engineering Education: The Department of Defense, NASA, The National Science Foundation, and other federal agencies sponsor high school and college students who show promise in the engineering sector.

-- CRDF Global: Dedicated to ìpeace and prosperity,î recipients of CRDF Global grants apply their know-how to bettering social causes.
+- CRDF Global: Dedicated to peace and prosperity, recipients of CRDF Global grants apply their know-how to bettering social causes.

 - Engineering and Physical Sciences Research Council: Students and professionals working in the physical sciences as they relate to engineering might find a few options to their liking here.